 If you think it will be difficult getting your shipping container home connected to gas, consider an alternative such as an oil or gas tank or a micro generator.

 Finally, and the easiest, telecoms.
 Typically they’ll supply plastic ducting to lay below ground, allowing cabling to be pulled through at a later date.

 As BT Openreach owns and operates the national network, they will need to run a connection from the network into your home.
 If there’s no existing BT line to your property, you might have to pay a connection charge, which typically costs £130.

 As with all other utilities, the market is highly competitive.
-Most companies offer package deals encompassing telephone, broadband and TV.
-Start with our guide: how to choose a broadband provider.
+Most broadband providers offer package deals encompassing telephone, broadband and TV.

 Can you live off grid without utilities?